 The alternative corneal cross-linking method is called Epi-ON or trans-epithelial CXL.
 With this method, the outer skin layer of the cornea is not removed, which provides many advantages.
 These advantages include much faster recovery, the ability to have both eyes treated on the same day, less chance of infection and scarring, and much less discomfort during the recovery.

 Epi-ON CXL is a relatively non-invasive and low-risk procedure designed to strengthen the corneal tissue of a person’s eye, particularly when keratoconus exists.
-The goal of CXL for keratoconus treatment is to prevent the corneal tissue from progressively weakening, thereby prolonging or avoiding a riskier and invasive cornea transplant.
+The goal of CXL for keratoconus treatment is to prevent the corneal tissue from progressively weakening, thereby prolonging or avoiding a riskier and invasive corneal transplant.

 Corneal cross-linking can also be used to treat other problems, such as fluctuating vision due to prior Radial Keratotomy (RK) surgery, a procedure that was mostly performed from 1980 to 1995.

 Corneal cross-linking is performed by applying liquid Riboflavin (one of the B vitamins) to the eye to saturate the cornea followed by a specific amount and duration of ultraviolet light.
 This combination causes strong bonds to form between corneal fibers, providing strength and stability to the tissue.
 In some cases, in addition to treating keratoconus, it also reduces the amount of astigmatism for vision to improve.
 This creates more options for vision correction, such as standard soft or toric contact lenses, glasses, and even LASIK.

 As a Cornea Specialist, Dr. Mozayeni has been carefully following the development of corneal cross-linking for many years and firmly believes it is in the best interest of patients to undergo the Epi-ON version of this procedure.
 FDA approval for the Epi-OFF version occurred in the middle of 2016, and is available at some facilities but has since become outdated.